Penny & Loom

 boucle accent chair

 The fastest way to lift a brown room is a pale, nubby accent chair beside it.
-The texture does the heavy lifting — it catches light where the leather drinks it.
-I compared a stack of these and the budget ones genuinely hold up; you're paying for shape and fabric, not a logo.
+The texture does the heavy lifting, because it catches light where the leather drinks it.
+I compared a stack of these and the budget ones genuinely hold up.
+You are paying for shape and fabric, not a logo.

 Layer caramel, cream, and a little black